Patient reported outcome measure tracking

 QPP Timeline, we began work on this effort in Fall 2016, four months before MIPS reporting would begin.

-Defining the Opportunity for Medbridge
+Defining the opportunity for Medbridge

 Getting into the documentation submission aspect was decided to be a follow on to an initial launch of a tool to enable PROM collection and tracking.
 Once the major functionality had been decided on for MVP.
 I set about defining our user base.